FyraLabs-Graveyard/wiki-old/guide/contributing/building.md

 To build packages for Ultramarine, you should use the `umpkg` tool from the repos, or manually install the tool as a Python package.

-For more inquiries, please ask on the `#dev` channel on the Ultramarine Discord server.
+For more inquiries, please ask on the development channels on Ultramarine Linux's Discord, Matrix, or Mattermost.

 ## Authenticating to the Build System
 Before you can build packages, you need to properly set up your Koji client to use the Ultramarine servers.